 Can I Get Points Off My License?
 Only Time Can Do That.

 While a good traffic ticket attorney may be able to fight your ticket, reduce the number of points resulting from the traffic violation, or help you avoid a license suspension at your DMV points hearing, they will not be able to remove points from your license after the fact.
 Once points are recorded against your license, the only way to get them off your record is the passage of time.
 As months and years pass, your old traffic violations and the points that go with them will fade into irrelevance and won’t count towards future point totals or license suspensions.

 Concerned About Points On Your Driving Record Or Facing Suspension?

-If you recently received a ticket, face a license suspension hearing, or have any other questions or concerns about points on your driving record, call us today to arrange for a free consultation with a Colorado Springs traffic attorney.
+If you recently received a ticket, face a license suspension hearing, or have any other questions or concerns about points on your driving record, call us today to arrange for a free consultation with one of our experienced Colorado Springs traffic lawyers.